Algorhythmn/dai-lab-http-infrastructure/README.md

 ## Step 4: Reverse proxy with Traefik

+The fourth step of this lab was to configure a reverse proxy with Traefik.

 How we implement the solution:
-For this first part we will be using the docker compose file, commands given to traefik and labels given to the other different services.
+For this first part we used the docker compose file.
+We configured commands for the traefik container and labels for the other containers/services to define how they should be managed by Traefik.
+In addition to the explanations below, all the configuration (commands, labels, ...) are documented directly in the docker compose file.

 To establish basic connections, we gave command the following commands: